Karen Best

 Career Summary

-Dr Best has published >30 peer reviewed manuscripts, many published in top ranking journals including NEJM and JAMA.
+Dr Best has published >44 peer reviewed manuscripts, many published in top ranking journals including NEJM, JAMA and AJCN.
+84% of her research is free to read online, a level shared by the top 3% of researchers.
 She has been project lead and Steering Committee Chair on several influential perinatal RCTs (APP250322, APP349301, APP1027710) resulting in translation of results to clinical practice.
 She recently authored the international guideline for omega-3 fatty acids during pregnancy to reduce preterm birth for the International Society for the Study of Fatty Acids and Lipids (ISSFAL).
 Dr Best’s aptitude in the management of high-quality trials has been recognised with personal invitations for plenary presentations at international and national congresses.

 Professional Activities

-Dr Best is a member of the Australian Clinical Trials Education Committee, the South Australian chapter of the national Teletrials Program Steering Committee and Midwife representative on the Data Safety Monitoring Board for a large Western Australian preterm birth prevention trial.
+Dr Best is a member of the Australian Clinical Trials Education Committee and Midwife representative on the Data Safety Monitoring Board for a large Western Australian clinical trial.
 She regularly peer review articles for journals including British Journal of Obstetrics and Gynaecology, European Journal of Pediatrics, Evidence Based Medicine and the American Journal of Clinical Nutrition.
 She is a member of the SAHMRI Consumer and Community Involvement program and regularly engages with media including TV, Radio, podcasts, and social media.
-84% of her research is free to read online, a level shared by the top 3% of researchers.
+Dr Best actively mentors students and research staff, significantly contributing to perinatal research through her leadership.
+Her impact on perinatal research continues to grow, driven by her commitment to improving outcomes for women and children and translating evidence into practice.

 Previous Experience